Do you use Gulp to compile your Sass files or build your HTML or JS assets? If yes, then you also […]By Aayush

-Perhaps one obvious way of determining if you are reaching enough of people is to know how many fans and followers you are having on every platform.
+Perhaps one obvious way of determining if you are reaching enough people is to know how many fans and followers you are having on every platform.
 Keep in mind, billions of fans not able to engage won’t help you much for your brand.
-However, knowing that your business has a reach is one best way to begin the campaign.
+However, knowing that your business has a reach is the best way to begin the campaign.

 Impressions to Measure

-Impressions are the complicated metric for you to measure.
+Impressions are a complicated metric for you to measure.
 It shows the number of times that your posts have shown up on the timeline and newsfeed.
 It is possible that one user will have multiple impressions.
 For example, they might see the post just once in their feed, and again when somebody follows and shares it with them.
 Although the number is quite unclear as it just tells the number of people who can connect with the brand, the higher number will always be better.

 Share of Voice

-If good brand awareness or recognition starts to nurture for your business or company, more you can notice the conversation emerging over you.
+If good brand awareness or recognition starts to nurture for your business or company, you can notice the conversation emerging over you.
 It is all about checking out if you are an inspiring chatter of people in the industry.
 Suppose you are not producing conversation, it is time to look at the competitor’s campaigns or see what they are doing differently.

 With clicks, it becomes very simple to measure the different types of engagement.
 Anybody keen to click at the link of your blog or website is possible to convert.
 It means that you are cultivating qualified leads, in place of the basic traffic.
 The link clicks will account for 92% of the user interaction only on Twitter.

 Whereas likes are good, it isn’t a huge indicator of brand loyalty.
-We may easily hit the like after reading the post and not to interact with that same company.
+We may easily hit the like after reading the post and not interact with that same company.
 Whereas likes are the key indicators for social media, you must measure, in case you wish to look at the true engagement, and ensure you track the shares & retweets.